finos/FDC3/docs/api/supported-platforms.md

 :::

 For a web application to use the FDC3 API it needs to retrieve a copy of the `DesktopAgent` API interface, which it will use to communicate with the Desktop Agent (this interface is often referred to as the `fdc3` object or the "FDC3 API").
-FDC3 offers the [`@finos/fdc3` npm package](https://www.npmjs.com/package/@finos/fdc3) that can by used by web applications to retrieve a `DesktopAgent` interface and to provide typing.
+FDC3 offers the [`@finos/fdc3` npm package](https://www.npmjs.com/package/@finos/fdc3) that can be used by web applications to retrieve a `DesktopAgent` interface and to provide typing.
 Each FDC3-compliant Desktop Agent that the application runs in, can then provide an implementation of the FDC3 API operations.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';